BigDipper7/SJ-KnowledgeGraphMS/README.md

 - the real reason for delete is the:
   first, \n not change to \\n in json format_exc
   second.
 Unknown char, the example is in the beginning

+- enhance: change for `json.dumps(dict)` not use current manually add a json string